newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

             "Implement here the user-defined correlation."
             return 11400 - 1.2*T

-  Supoposing that the execution will be performed in :code:`<execution_dir>`, it is possible add the new property
+  .. note:: It is mandatory to call the method implementing the function ``correlation``.

-  and then check that it is correctly available in the following way:
+  Provided that the execution is performed in :code:`<execution_dir>`, one can check the correct implementation as follows:

   >>> from lbh15 import Lead
   >>> import os